NAP consistency & local citations

 Step 2: audit the directories that actually matter

 You do not need 200 citation sources.
 You need 15 to 25 high-authority ones to be accurate, with the exact list depending on your country and sector.
-The list below is the realistic priority for UK local businesses; the principle applies across markets even where the specific directory names differ.
+The list below is the realistic priority for US local businesses; the principle applies across markets even where the specific directory names differ.

 - 1